So you have a passion for law and wonder if you can make it in this field? Well, why not consider becoming a paralegal?

 However, paralegals don’t have the authorisation to give legal advice to clients and their ability to sign legal documents is restricted.

-Paralegal versus Attorney and Lawyer: What’s the Difference?
+Paralegal VS Attorney and Lawyer: What’s the difference?

 One of the main differences is that an attorney has more authority in the legal field and they are authorised to sign legal documents.
 Attorneys can also give legal advice and advocate for the rights of their clients.
 Lawyers can start their own law practice while paralegals can work under them.